jorgeg922/Robotic-Hand/README.md

 # RoboticHand
 Robotic prosthetic hand designed and programmed as part of my senior design project (CSUS Spring 2016).

+Full documentation can be found inside the documentation folder.

+Prototype demo has been included inisde the images folder.

 The following is the draft of our project proposal:

 Team Members: